hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-When an information about transaction per user using certain asset is needed, `GetAccountAssetTransactions` query is sent.
+When an information about transaction per user who is using certain asset is needed, `GetAccountAssetTransactions` query is sent.

 Given this Query, in successful case Iroha returns `TransactionsResponse`, which is a collection of transactions.